 Marketing Campaign Inspo

 Here are some suggestions for promoting your release.
-Take a dive in and think about which ideas make the most sense for your release.
-Get creative and customize them to your brand and your audience.
+Take a look, and think about which ideas make the most sense for your release.
+Get creative and customize them to your specific brand and audience.

 - Pre-save/Pre-sale campaign